-Besides that incentive, The Epic Games Store is also home to a selection of exclusive games that reach the Epic Games Store before anywhere else.
-You can treat to yourself to Ubisoft titles, like Tom Clancy’s Ghost Recon Breakpoint, as well as the exciting sci-fi RPG, The Outer Worlds.
+Besides that incentive, the Epic Games Store is also home to a selection of exclusive games that reach the Epic Games Store before anywhere else.

 If you're looking for more of a Steam-style experience, you'll want to download GOG Galaxy.
-This client stores and organize all of your games, and it even lets you connect with friends from all platforms.
+This client organizes all of your games, and it even lets you connect with friends from all platforms.

 GamersGate debuted in 2006, only a few years after Steam's launch date.
 Since then, it has remained a mainstay in PC gaming alongside Steam.

-If you happen to play a lot of EA games, you might want to look into Origin Access.
+If you happen to play a lot of EA games, you might want to look into EA Play.
 For a monthly (or yearly) fee, you can get unlimited access to a collection of EA games, along with a 10% discount on all Origin purchases.

 As much as you might love Steam, you might love one of these Steam alternatives even more.
 From DRM-free titles to free game giveaways, you're missing out if you only use Steam.